Graduate Certificate: Sustainable Community Planning

 The prerequisite in Environmental Planning may be taken concurrently with the required courses for the certificate.
 Students complete this prerequisite by taking CTRP 2213 Environmental Planning (3 s.h.) or CTRP 8213 Environmental Planning (3 s.h.); by demonstrating that comparable undergraduate or graduate coursework has already been completed; or through self-study that achieves the stated course competencies of CTRP 2213 or CTRP 8213.

-Students may substitute for an elective a relevant 3-credit CTRP graduate course selected in consultation with a department advisor or chair.
+For one elective, students may substitute a relevant 3-credit CTRP graduate course selected in consultation with a department advisor or chair.

 GPA Required to be Awarded the Certificate: 3.0 minimum